Quick Verdict

 Pay-Per-View Monetization

-- Requires setup per event including pricing and access windows
+- Setup required per event including pricing and access windows

 - Marketing and operations spike around each launch